regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

 .. note::

-   I'll start off with some patterns that center around dictionaries, and this first one is a fairly common pattern.
+   I'll start off with a patterns about dictionaries, and this one is a fairly common pattern.

    When you have many values per key, so that every value in your dictionary should be a list or a set or a tuple or another dictionary, or in fact anything mutable,